Adamatoma/INFO90010-Prototype/README.md

 (2) Set the user (with "root") and password (with "prototype123") for further backend connecting.
 (3) Use and execute the create table script in the opened mysql query box.

 (After that you will see a new database schema called "rental" is created, in which you might want to check tables and data.
-But bear in mind that, these data are only example data for prototype displaying, though some information is realistic.)
+But bear in mind that, these data are only example data for prototype displaying, though some information is realistic.
+Further development might follow this format with real data.)

 2. Nodejs
       You also need to install node from this website https://nodejs.org/